Rogers woman sentenced to 22 years in prison after parking lot incident involving police

-Bentonville police officers were called on Feb.
+Bentonville police officers were called Feb.
 17, 2020, to the Walmart Neighborhood Market at 906 S.W.
-Regional Airport Blvd. for a suspicious activity call, according to a probable cause affidavit.
-A caller had reported two adults were in the back of a Pontiac Montana possibly doing drugs, according to the affidavit.
+Regional Airport Blvd., according to a probable cause affidavit.
+A caller reported two adults were in the back of a Pontiac Montana possibly doing drugs, according to the affidavit.

 George was in the car with the man, according to the affidavit.

-Smith asked for consent to search the vehicle, but the two declined the request.
-Smith requested another officer come to the scene with his K-9 officer, according to the affidavit.
+Smith asked to search the vehicle, but the two declined the request.
+Smith requested another officer come to the scene with his police dog, according to the affidavit.

 George jumped in the driver's seat, put the key in the ignition and attempted to shift the vehicle into drive, according to the affidavit.
 Smith grabbed the gear shift and ordered George to stop, and the two continued to struggle over the keys and gear shift, the affidavit states.

-Michael Alexander, another Bentonville officer, arrived at the scene with his K-9 Bico, according to the affidavit.
+Michael Alexander, another Bentonville officer, arrived at the scene with police dog Bico, according to the affidavit.
 Alexander released his dog into the vehicle after George failed to comply with orders, according to the affidavit.

 George put the vehicle in reverse and accelerated into the front bumper of Alexander's patrol vehicle, according to the affidavit.